 Document the injuries and any other details with photographs if possible.
 This can include pictures of your injuries, the dog, where it happened, the lack of leash/fencing for the yard, etc.

-Then contact our San Antonio dog bite lawyer to see what other steps you need to take.
+Then contact a San Antonio dog bite attorney to see what other steps you need to take.

 After sustaining a dog bite, you have a few legal options contingent upon the details of your case.
 First, you can file a police report with the San Antonio Police Department.
 This does not mean you are suing the dog owner or pursuing charges, but rather that you are submitting a formal report of the event.
 You can also submit this report through animal control.
 Submitting a report is beneficial for many reasons: